The CreateGeneric

 method, you need to provide an array of System.Type

-objects representing the type arguments for the generic type, and an array of System.Object
+objects representing the generic type arguments, and an array of System.Object